Hedera helix

 Ivy is a woody, evergreen climber that grows up walls, fences and trees using tiny roots to cling to the substrate; in woods it can also carpet the ground.
 Contrary to popular belief, it does not kill trees as it is not a parasite.

-Many birds, such as blackbirds and thrushes, eat the berries.
+Many birds, such as blackbirds and thrushes, eat the berries of Ivy in winter.